Signs Your Concrete Driveway in El Paso Needs Repair or Replacement

 Scaling occurs when the top layer of concrete flakes or peels away.
 Spalling refers to deeper surface deterioration that exposes aggregate beneath.
 Both issues are common in driveways exposed to high heat, direct sunlight, and temperature swings.

-These surface failures are often signs of improper concrete mix, finishing errors, or long-term exposure to moisture intrusion.
 Once the surface integrity is compromised, the slab becomes more vulnerable to cracking and erosion.
 In my experience, widespread scaling usually points toward replacement rather than patching.

 Visible Exposed Aggregate or Rebar